Taming the Unicorn

 Some guys like their girlfriend or wife to flaunt their stuff because they figure that it will make other men envy them.
 Oh, sure they will.
 But do you guys want people to wonder if you're the lucky husband or boyfriend, or do you want them to wonder if you're that girl's pimp?
 Girls, do you want people to wonder if the guy you are with is your pimp?

 Women should dress in a way that makes a man proud to be seen with them, but not cater to egotistical pride.
 And we need to be sensible.
-No guy is worth the pain of wearing killer high heels and ruining our back for, just because high heels make us look "sexy".
+No guy is worth the pain of wearing killer high heels and ruining our back for, just because high heels make us look "sexy."
 It might take some looking to find flat shoes that have flair, but we will enjoy our socializing more if our feet aren't killing us.
 This issue is addressed in 1 Timothy 2:9 where it says to dress with sobriety.
 That doesn't mean drab.
 It refers to sanity.
-Women should not cater to fashions that compromise their health, such as tight corsets did in the olden days and high heels do nowadays, or that are not comfortable to wear.
+Women should not cater to fashions that compromise their health, such as tight corsets did in the olden days and high heels do nowadays, or anything that is not comfortable to wear.
 Girls, we are worth it to look beautiful, but also to feel comfy at the same time.

 Gomer was a girl who pushed the limits to see what she could get away with.
 She had her fun for a while, but it led her to a dead end.
 If it wasn't for the grace of God, she would have been destroyed forever.
 Her children turned out okay, but it really wasn't to her credit.
 They turned out all right in spite of her, not because of her.
 Undoubtedly, she did some good things for them, but not as much as what she could have, if she wasn't chasing around, looking for thrills.